 - The franchise was very limited.
 It did not extend to the common man.

 - The governor-general and the governors had a lot of power to undermine the legislatures at the centre and the provinces respectively.

 - Allocation of the seats for the central legislature was not based on population but the ‘importance’ of the province in the eyes of the British.

 - The Rowlatt Acts were passed in 1919 which severely restricted press and movement.
 Despite the unanimous opposition of Indian members of the legislative council, those bills were passed.
 Several Indian members resigned in protest.

 Government of India Act 1919 (UPSC Notes):- Download PDF Here

-Before and after Government of India Act, 1919, the government had passed few other legislation which you can read below:
+Before and after the Government of India Act, 1919, the government had passed a few other legislation which you can read below: